-

 Does a banking license automatically permit certain other activities, e.g., broker dealer activities, payment services, issuance of e-money?

-Yes. in addition to activities and services outlined in response to question n.
-2, Italian banking license may encompass the following services, provided that the relevant request is submitted by the applicant bank:
+Yes.
+In addition to activities and services outlined in response to question n.
+2, Italian banking license enables the provision of the following services, provided that the relevant bank applies the request to Supervisory Authorities:

 - Issuing and administering other means of payment (e.g. travellers’ cheques and bankers’ drafts);